knudhansen/rpi/scripts/README.md

 * DONE -- add raspberry pi serial number to saved videos
 * DONE -- place the scheduled video files somewhere a bit cleaner
 * DONE -- fail when trying to create the same schedule twice
+* DONE -- warning when adding a schedule overlaping with another schedule